 - Constricted blood vessels

 - Malnourishment, due to cocaine decreasing the appetite

 How Does Cocaine Affect the Brain?

 Cocaine affects the brain by causing a large release of dopamine, a chemical in the brain that controls pleasure and happiness.
 This large release of dopamine is what causes feelings of euphoria, also known as a “high.”
-How long does cocaine last in your system?
+How long does cocaine last in one’s system?

 Cocaine’s effects only last about 15 to 20 minutes and leave the user craving more of the drug after the high wears off.
 While under the influence of the drug, the user is impaired physically and mentally and should avoid dangerous activities, like combining cocaine and driving.

 Anyone can become addicted to cocaine and/or crack.
 Certain groups may be more likely to become dependent on drugs, while others may be more likely to try drugs in the first place, thus increasing their risk of dependency.
 Besides, no one knows exactly how much cocaine to overdose.

 Being that cocaine is one of the strongest drugs available, it is often sought by those who have started out using other drugs.
 While there are many people who could be at a higher risk of cocaine abuse and addiction, those who are self-medicating or those who begin by using less “hard” drugs are most likely to try crack or cocaine.
 For instance:

 Veterans are more likely than the general population to succumb to drug and alcohol abuse.
 They often experience co-occurring disorders, including depression and post-traumatic stress disorder.